coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 the numbers on Table: Sorcerer Spells Known are fixed.)
 These new spells can be common spells chosen from the sorcerer/wizard spell list, or they can be unusual spells that the sorcerer has gained some understanding of by study.
-The sorcerer can't use this method of spell acquisition to learn spells at a faster rate, however.
+The sorcerer can’t use this method of spell acquisition to learn spells at a faster rate, however.

 Upon reaching 4th level, and at every even-numbered sorcerer level after that (6th, 8th, and so on), a sorcerer can choose to learn a new spell in place of one he already knows.
-In effect, the sorcerer "loses" the old spell in exchange for the new one.
-The new spell's level must be the same as that of the spell being exchanged, and it must be at least two levels lower than the highest-level sorcerer spell the sorcerer can cast.
+In effect, the sorcerer “loses” the old spell in exchange for the new one.
+The new spell’s level must be the same as that of the spell being exchanged, and it must be at least two levels lower than the highest-level sorcerer spell the sorcerer can cast.
 A sorcerer may swap only a single spell at any given level, and